Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 # The Art of the Deal

 Welcome to **The Art of the Deal**, a game mode where you will need to plan, negotiate, bribe, and backstab if you wish to become the winning faction.
-This game mode has specific mechanics that you need to familiarize with before playing, so read below - this article is not very long.
+This game mode has specific mechanics and rules that you need to familiarize with before playing, so read below - this article is not exhaustive, it only takes a few minutes.
+**Not knowing the rules because you haven't read them before playing isn't a valid excuse if you're caught breaking them.**

 ## The Factions

 There are four companies in the game mode:

-  - **Goldstein Solutions**, known as the *yellow team*, with its base on the **North-West** part of the map.
+  - **Goldstein Solutions**, known as the *yellow team*, with its base being on the **North-West** part of the map.
 Phone number: **4444**
-  - **Kogama Kraftsmen**, known as the *green team*, with its base on the **South-West** part of the map.
+  - **Kogama Kraftsmen**, known as the *green team*, with its base being on the **South-West** part of the map.
 Phone number: **3333**
-  - **Giovanni Blu**, known as the *blue team*, with its base on the **North-East** part of the map.
+  - **Giovanni Blu Stocks**, known as the *blue team*, with its base being on the **North-East** part of the map.
 Phone number: **2222**
-  - **Rednikov Industries**, known as the *red team*, with its base on the **South-East** part of the map.
+  - **Rednikov Industries**, known as the *red team*, with its base being on the **South-East** part of the map.
 Phone number: **1111**

 In some rounds, **the Police** might be active.
 The Police station is